With Vakilsearch you can change your company’s name in 3 simple steps –

 The authorised person should apply to the MCA in form INC-1 for checking the availability of the proposed name.
 You can also run a search through this link.
 It is important to run a trademark search for the proposed name.

-It is advised that you should shortlist four to five business names before checking the availability, to cover for the event of these names being taken or in use already.
+It is advised that you should shortlist four to five business names before checking the availability to cover for the event of these names being taken or in use already.

-Once the availability of the new name is confirmed by the RoC, the company should convene an extraordinary general meeting.
-A special resolution will be passed by the meeting for changing the name and making appropriate changes to the Articles of Association and the Memorandum of Association.
+Once the availability of the new name is confirmed, the company should convene an extraordinary general meeting (EGM).
+A special resolution will be passed for changing the name and making appropriate changes to the AoA and the MoA.

 The special resolution will be submitted to the RoC within 30 days of passing, along with the form MGT-14, which will contain the details related to the special resolution.

 Within 30 days of filing the MGT-14, form INC-24 needs to be filed with RoC along with the requisite fee.
 This is required for obtaining approval from the central government for changing the name.
 Certain documents also need to be enclosed with these two forms.